Misdiagnosis and Other Conditions Alongside Lupus

 "I was diagnosed with connective tissue disease/psoriatic arthritis first.
 My rheumatologist has now told me I’m in pre-lupus stage.
 Not exactly sure what that means."

-The path to a lupus diagnosis
+The long path to a lupus diagnosis

 For many people, getting a definitive lupus diagnosis has been a struggle, to say the least.
 It can often take years and several doctors to receive the right diagnosis and subsequent treatment plan.
 Eleven percent of our survey participants reported seeing 10 or more doctors before being correctly diagnosed with lupus.